Here's everything to know about Pancake Day from why we celebrate to how to get the best pancakes

-Sweet or savoury, thin or fluffy, with Nutella or syrup - there are many ways to enjoy pancakes and their beauty is the plethora of pancake recipes on offer that allow you to be creative.
+Sweet or savoury, thin or fluffy, with syrup or Nutella - there are many ways to eat pancakes and their beauty is the plethora of pancake recipes on offer that allow for creativity.

-Pancake Day, known also as Shrove Tuesday, is observed by followers of the Christian faith all around the world and it marks the last day before Lent (Ash Wednesday) but it is celebrated even by those outside of Christianity.
+Pancake Day, or Shrove Tuesday, is observed by followers of the Christian faith all around the world and it marks the last day before Lent (Ash Wednesday) but it is celebrated even by those outside of Christianity.

-Whether anticipated hungrily or religiously (or both) the event is hugely popular and always falls 47 days before Easter Sunday.
-Here’s when Pancake Day falls in 2023, why we call it ‘Shrove Tuesday’ and how to make the ‘best’ pancake this year.
+Whether anticipated hungrily or religiously (or both) the event is popular and always occurs 47 days before Easter Sunday.
+Here’s when Pancake Day falls in 2023, why we call it ‘Shrove Tuesday’ and how to make pancakes.

 When is Pancake Day 2023?